 G. I. Taylor, "The mechanisms of plastic deformation of crystals.
 Part ITheoretical; Part IIComparison with Observation; Proc.
 Royal Soc.
 Series A, Vol CXLV (=145) (1934) p.
 362 - 415

-contributions to mathematical biology and integral equations than to
+famous for his contributions to mathematical biology and integral equations than to dislocation science.

 Born in Ancona, then part of the Papal States, into a very poor Jewish family, Volterra showed early promise in mathematics before attending the University of Pisa, where he became professor of rational mechanics in 1883.
 In 1892, he became professor of mechanics at the University of Turin and then, in 1900, professor of mathematical physics at the University of Rome La Sapienza.

-during the following years, he lived largely abroad, returning to Rome just
+scientific academies, and, during the following years, he lived largely abroad, returning to Rome just before his death.